Darktable: Darkroom

 The second mode, "darkroom", displays the image at center, with four panels around it; most tools appear on the right side.
 The left panel displays a pannable preview of the current image, an undo history stack, a color picker, and Exif information.
 A filmstrip with other images is displayed at the bottom, and can be sorted and filtered using lists from the upper panel.
 The latter also gives access to the preferences configuration.
 Darktable's configuration allows custom keyboard shortcuts and personalized defaults.

 Tethering

-The third mode allows tethering through gPhoto to some of the cameras which support it.
+The third mode allows tethering through gPhoto to cameras which offer suitable support.

 Map

 The fourth mode can display maps from different online sources and geotags images by drag-and-drop.
 It also uses maps to show images already geotagged by a camera.